FBRDCYB3R/Cyberpunk-Wiki/README.md

 ## VEHICLES
 On this page you can find the full list of all the Cyberpunk 2077 Vehicles available in the game.
 Cyberpunk 2077 includes all kinds of Cars, Motorcycles, Trucks, aerial vehicles like Planes and Helicopters, as well as Boats and Drones.
 In Cyberpunk 2077, every car and motorcycle was crafted with amazing attention to detail, on the chassis, body and interiors.
 Not only each of them looks unique, but they also offer a unique driving experience to get around the huge open-world of Night City.
 The cars in Cyberpunk 2077 come in different Classes: Economy, Executive, Heavy Duty, Sports Cars, and Hypercars.
 And in addition to original vehicles, the game also features some real-life automotive icons.
 There is plenty of choice for all tastes, in terms of brands, class and model.
+All vehicles that cannot be obtained are not listed here.
 ____________________________________________________________________________________________________________________
 LIST OF HYPERCARS IN CYBERPUNK 2077 (SUPER CARS):

+If you need speed and armor, the hypercar class is for you.
+It means precise bodywork, built-in lidar arrays, and really expensive materials.
+Top-tier luxury cars are the domain of European manufacturers Herrera (Spain) and Rayfield (UK), which are known for their superb quality Super Cars, designed with both speed and comfort in mind.
+Most models also utilize new technology such as Crystal Dome, which projects an external view inside a fully enclosed, windowless car - providing absolute protection and privacy.

 [HERRERA OUTLAW GTS](https://github.com/FBRDCYB3R/Cyberpunk-Wiki/blob/main/VEHICLES/HyperCars%20(supercars)/AERONDIGHT.md)